If you are looking for the MEN’S companion reading challenge for 2019, you can find it here! Happy reading!!

 And don’t forget to subscribe to my podcast in iTunes.

-We wanted to make this year’s reading challenge even more accessible.
-So we changed up some of the categories and all books in the challenge are brand new to this year – no repeats!
+While this is our 3rd reading challenge, all of the books in the actual challenge below are all new!
+That means if you’ve been following along these past 2 years, you won’t have any repeats!!
 However, we do have categories down below if you want to pick other books to read – or feel free to swap out and put your own books in the categories.

 I’m ALL for broadening my reading horizon, which is why I was so excited about this new reading challenge.
 I think we often reach for the same kinds of books over and over again.
 But I want to stretch you and challenge you to reach out and pick up books you wouldn’t normally.